savannahmarshall/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
 This application functions as a weather dashboard that uses a 5-day weather forecast API to retrieve weather data for cities.
-As a traveler, you can see the weather outlook for multiple cities to plan your trip accordingly.
+As a traveler, you can see the weather outlook for multiple cities and plan your trip accordingly.

 While completing this application, I learned how to: